FAQs for web design, SEO, hosting, etc

 How long does it take to build a website? ⇨

-There are so many factors that it is almost impossible to say how long a website should take to build.
-For example, how many pages will the website contain?
+How many pages will the website contain?
 Will it be used to promote your services or to sell products and handle secure online payments?

-Will you be providing your own website content and images, or will you be relying on the web designer to do that on your behalf?
 Will you require your website to tap into your social media feeds such as Twitter, so it displays your latest or selected Tweets?

-There are many other variables too, but websites can typically take between 1 and 8 weeks to produce, although you will find some web designers who will produce very cheap websites quickly.
-Those often have many corners cut in order to speed up the process and keep costs down, but the results, performance and reliability can be poor and many such website owners end up having their websites rebuilt.
+You can certainly find some web designers who will produce websites quickly and cheaply, but that's another story!
+Cheap websites often have many corners cut in order to speed up the process and keep costs down, but the results, performance and reliability can be poor, and many such website owners end up having their websites rebuilt.
+In the mean time it could be costing them money in lost businesses and brand reputation.

 1: Introductory call: